cdauth/json-stream-es/README.md

 To support streaming objects, arrays and strings in `JsonSerializer`, some helper functions are provided.
 Each of these accept an `AnyIterable<T> = Iterable<T> | AsyncIterable<T> | ReadableStream<T>` argument, so you can provide the data stream in the form of an iterator or a stream.

-`objectStream(stream: AnyIterable<[key: string | StringStream, value: SerializableJsonValue]>` returns a stream of object properties in the form of `[key, value]` tuples.
-Nested streams are supported anywhere in the value, and the key can also be a string stream returned by `stringStream()`.
+`objectStream(stream: AnyIterable<[key: string | StringStream, value: SerializableJsonValue]>)` returns a stream of object properties in the form of `[key, value]` tuples.
+Nested streams are supported anywhere in the values, and the keys can also be string streams returned by `stringStream()`.

 `arrayStream(stream: AnyIterable<SerializableJsonValue>)` returns a stream of array entries.
 Nested streams are supported anywhere in the entries.

 `stringStream(stream: AnyIterable<string>)` returns a string stream.
-The data source should emit string chunks.
+The data source must emit string chunks.

 ##### Troubleshooting: `Index signature for type 'string' is missing in type`